do-jonathan4/lfz-m1/exercises/css-inline-block/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is the initial display property of `<div>`s?
+1. What is the difference between `display: none` and `visibility: hidden`?
+1. What is the difference between the `block`, `inline block`, and `inline` display properties?

 ### Introduction

 1. Read about inline, block, and inline-block on page 317 of _HTML & CSS_ by Duckett.